lruijin/ABC_mutation-rate/code_rev/README.md

 * ABC_MCMC: ABC-MCMC estimator based on constant mutation rate assumption.
 * simulation1: apply GPS-ABC estimator `ABC_mu1` on a simulated dataset.

-To replicate the results in the top part of Table 2, the following functions are used:
+To run 100 replicates and reproduce the results in the top part of Table 2, the following functions are used:
 * simulation1_server: a function to run one replicate in simulation 1 for mutation rate from 1e-8 to 1e-4 using GPS-ABC estimator.
 * simulation1_MCMC_server: a function to run one replicate in simulation study 1 for mutation rate from 1e-8 to 1e-4 using ABC-MCMC estimator.
 * simu1_bootCI: calculates the confidence interval of MOM/MLE for simulation study 1.